United Theological Seminary

 History

-The General Conference of the Church of the United Brethren in Christ voted to create and fund a seminary in Dayton in 1869.
-1 The motion, suggested by Milton Wright, who later joined the school as its chairman, named the seminary.
-The denomination’s publishing house was already located in the city, making it an ideal location for an academy.
+In 1869, the General Conference of the Church of the United Brethren in Christ voted to create and fund a seminary in Dayton.
+1 Milton Wright, who later joined the school as its chairman, suggested the motion.
+The denomination’s publishing house was already in the city, making it an ideal location for an academy.

 The school opened as the Union Biblical Seminary on October 11, 1871, in rented rooms at the Home Street United Brethren in Christ Church, operating with two full-time professors.
 1 The seminary was formally incorporated in November 1873.

-The seminary began admitting women in 1873 and in 1874, the first male students graduated.
-1 It was not until 1883 that the first woman graduated.
+The seminary began admitting women in 1873, and in 1874, the first male students graduated.
+1 However, the first woman graduated in 1883.

 The first permanent building for the seminary was a three-story brick building located on five acres of land at First Street and Euclid Avenue.
 1 It contained a chapel, library, office, four recitation rooms, and 16 furnished dormitories.
-Costing $12,000 to build and equip, it was built upon land donated by John Kemp, the first General Agent of the seminary.
+The building, which cost $12,000 to build and equip, was built upon land donated by John Kemp, the first General Agent of the seminary.

-For years, Union Biblical Seminary noted in its catalog: “Any party contributing $50,000 to the Institution shall have the naming of the Institution.”
-1 In 1906, John and Mary Bonebrake donated to the seminary 3,840 acres of Kansas farmland.
-The land was appraised at $86,400 in 1908 and was then sold, with the proceeds donated to the school.
+Union Biblical Seminary noted in its catalog for years: “Any party contributing $50,000 to the Institution shall have the naming of the Institution.”
+1 In 1906, John and Mary Bonebrake donated 3,840 acres of Kansas farmland to the seminary.
+The land was appraised at $86,400 in 1908 and then sold, with the proceeds donated to the school.
 In honor, the seminary was renamed Bonebrake Seminary on January 20, 1909.

 New Campus

-Due to growing enrollment, the Bonebrake Seminary began to acquire 274 acres of land about 1½ miles from their existing one-building campus.
-Thirty-five of those acres were reserved for use by the seminary while the remainder was sold off to real estate investors for a planned residential neighborhood that later became the Dayton View Triangle.
+Due to growing enrollment, Bonebrake Seminary began to acquire 274 acres of land about 1½ miles from its existing one-building campus.
+1 Thirty-five of those acres were reserved for the seminary, while the remainder was sold to real estate investors for a planned residential neighborhood that later became the Dayton View Triangle.

 A new master plan for the campus was designed by the prestigious Olmsted Brothers architectural firm of Boston.
 1 The buildings were to be designed in the Gothic Revival style centered around a park-like campus.
-Bonebrake was able to afford the infamous Olmsted Brothers due to a sizable contribution from John Henry Patterson, the founder of the National Cash Register Company.
+Bonebrake could afford the infamous Olmsted Brothers due to a sizable contribution from John Henry Patterson, the founder of the National Cash Register Company.

 In 1943, the United States government began a top-secret testing site at Bonebrake for the Dayton Project, which was part of the broader Manhattan Project.
 At Bonebrake, research was conducted on the creation of an atomic bomb, and polonium was produced that would eventually be used in the nuclear bomb that was dropped on Nagasaki, Japan.